-If taking an online practice exam isn’t your thing, or if you really want to take a paper exam since that’s how it’ll be on the actual test day, CollegeBoard also has some great SAT Practice Exams that can be downloaded and printed out for your convenience.
+If taking an online SAT full practice test isn’t your thing, or if you really want to take a paper exam since that’s how it’ll be on the actual test day, CollegeBoard also has some great SAT Practice Exams that can be downloaded and printed out for your convenience.
 There are 8 exams you can go through, all in the new SAT format (on a 1600 scale).

 It’ll be up to you to print out the exams, time yourself on each section, and score the exam afterward.
 However, CollegeBoard has provided all of the rubrics, instructions, and feedback so that you can use these exams to adequately study for the SAT.

 Want to give these paper exams a try?
 You can print them out here.